clearlinux/clear-linux-documentation/source/clear-linux/tutorials/fmv.rst

          int i,x;
          for (x=0; x<MAX; x++){

-The `make-fmv-patch` is recommended to add the attribute generating the target clones on the function foo.
+We recommend you use the :file:`make-fmv-patch` script to add the attribute generating the target clones on the function `foo`.
 Thus, we can have the following code:

 .. code-block:: c